 SQL error ORA-00942: Table Or View Does Not Exist is very common.
-I was reading your comments and saw that some of you guys are having a problem in finding objects like table or views in the schema and facing an error.
+I was reading your comments the other day.
+Consequently I saw that some of you guys are having a problem in finding objects like table or views in the schema and facing an error.

 So what does this “ORA-00942: Table or View Does not Exist” error means?

 It means exactly what it says, the table or view you are executing your query on does not exist in your schema.
-Whenever you execute a query which includes a table, view, synonym or a cluster which does not exist into the schema with which you are connected the SQL engine will show you this error.
+To explain, whenever you execute a query which includes a table, view, synonym or a cluster which does not exist into the schema with which you are connected the SQL engine will show you this error.

 So how can we solve it?